Education Outside Classroom

 Year 9 Camp

 This week-long adventure held in Term 4 is a time when lasting friendships are formed and much fun is had.
 This is a long-standing tradition at Sacred Heart College, Year 9 boys, staff and parents come together at Lake Karapiro and participate in a wide range of activities on the land and in the water.
-In 2019 the Year 9 Camp will be held from 28 November to 1 December.
-Trip permission forms and information can be downloaded under 'Resources' on this page.
+In 2020 the Year 9 Camp will be held from 26 -30 November.

 Year 12 PE Snow Camp

 In Term 3, the Year 12 Physical Education students pack their bags and skis/snowboards and head off to Ohakune for the annual Year 12 Physical Education Ski Camp.
 Students look forward to the trip and, historically, it has been regarded as one of the highlights of a student’s time at Sacred Heart College.
 The students stay at the Auckland Grammar Ski Lodge in Ohakune and, for three days they ski and snowboard at Turoa.

 Attached to the trip are two Achievement Standards worth a total of six credits.
 They are as follows: